 - 1. Promote Hungerford as an historic market town for visitors. - 2.
 Provide better facilities for visitors including improved information services and parking. - 3.
 Use Hungerford's location at the heart of the North Wessex Downs AONB to promote it as a base from which to explore the area. - 4.
-Support initiatives which raise the standard of accommodation and hospitality facilities.
+Support initiatives which raise the standard of accomodation and hospitality facilities.

 - 1. Provide a drop off point and parking for a minimum of two coaches with level access to the High Street. - 2.
-Introduce brown heritage signs to show that accommodation, the Kennet and Avon Canal and other tourist attractions are in Hungerford.

-- 3. Improve web based tourist promotion and link to sites which promote English tourism to visitors from the UK and overseas. - 4.
-Raise the level of communication with other organisations which bring visitors to the area. - 5.
-Place "Welcome" signs on the four main entry routes into the town.
+Introduce brown heritage signs to show that accommodation, the Kennet and Avon Canal and other tourist attractions are in Hungerford. - 3.
+Improve web based tourist promotion and link to sites which promote English tourism to visitors from the UK and overseas. - 4.
+Raise the level of communication with other organisations which bring visitors to the area.